jw2249a/2017-bayes-audit/2017-code/README.md

 ballot ids that are unique within the collection.

-The **``Number of ballots``** field enables compact encoding of batches of ballots for the manifest.
+The **``Number of ballots``** field enables compact encoding of boxes of ballots for the manifest.

 If the **``Number of ballots``** field should be equal to 1 if the row represents a single ballot.
 This is perhaps the typical case.